pyrite-dev/minigamepad/README.md

 # minigamepad

-Minimalist cross-platform library for dealing with gamepads.
+Minimalist, cross-platform, C99 library for dealing with gamepads.
 Currently not heavily battle-tested and is only supported for Linux.

 ```c
 #include <minigamepad.h>